Ask Parent Coaching: “I Homeschool — and My House is a Battle Zone!”

 As parents, we know the importance of education.
 We often try to get our kids to understand this importance, and to take their schoolwork seriously.
 The truth is, kids don’t care about schoolwork the way that grown-ups do.
 As much as we might want to, we can’t make them care about math or science or literature.
 Homeschooling parents don’t have report cards or in-school suspensions to help them to force kids to take their work or their behavior seriously, either.
 In order to more effectively convince your child to take their school day? seriously, you need to use something that they value in order to get them to do what you value.

 In the Total Transformation, James encourages parents to sit down with their kids and come up with a menu of rewards and consequences.
 Find out from your child what they would like to earn every day.
 It doesn’t have to be anything too large or extravagant it could be daily computer time, more unstructured free time, or even a later bedtime.
 Focus on short-term, daily privileges, not long term or big ticket items.
 Those far off rewards are not enough of a motivation to create change in daily performance.

 What are your most difficult issues as a homeschool family?

 Stay tuned for more on this subject next week from Megan Devine.
-She is a writer and 1-on-1 Coach for the Total Transformation Program.
+She is a writer and parent coach for the Total Transformation Program.